open-telemetry/opentelemetry-specification/specification/trace/api.md

 specification](https://www.w3.org/TR/trace-context/#tracestate-header) for
 details on this field.

+### IsValid

-`IsValid` is a boolean flag which returns true if the SpanContext has a non-zero TraceID and a non-zero SpanID.
+An API that returns a boolean value, which is `true` if the SpanContext has a non-zero TraceID and a non-zero SpanID.

+### IsRemote

-`IsRemote` is a boolean which is true if the SpanContext was propagated from a remote parent.
+An API that returns a boolean value, which is `true` if the SpanContext was propagated from a remote parent.
 When extracting a `SpanContext` through the [Propagators API](../context/api-propagators.md#propagators-api), its `IsRemote` flag MUST be set to true, whereas the SpanContext of any child spans MUST have